 - Video presentation on the Conference website.

-- Paper published in an annex to the Conference proceedings.
+- Paper published in an annex to the international Conference proceedings.

 All Conference documents will be made available on an open access basis.